aabhaas-vaish/aabhaas-vaish.github.io/index.md

 ## About Me

+Hello!
+I am Aabhaas.
+I am a final year undergraduate student at Birla Institute of Technology and Science, Pilani (BITS Pilani), majoring in Electrical and Electronics Engineering.
+I am broadly interested in Deep Learning, with a focus on this field's applications in Computer Vision, Reinforcement Learning, and Robotics.

 {% comment %}
 <img class="profile-picture" src="dp.jpg">

-Hi!
-I am Megh.
-I am a final year student at Birla Institute of Technology and Science (BITS), Pilani, majoring in Computer Science.
-I am broadly interested in Natural Language Processing, particularly in dialogue systems, question answering systems and conversational AI.

 I most recently worked as a research intern under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/) at [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx) as part of my bachelor thesis.
 I focused on improving the diversity of text generation models, particularly for dialogues and chit-chat.
 I also worked on a production ready API gateway for various modules already developed at the lab, such as SUD, NER and summarization.
 For the gateway, I also made a simple CNN architecture to detect emotion from speech.